Take Advantage of this Opportunity to Create Change with PCEI, By Scott Shurtleff, EcoFaith Leader (10/31/18)

 In that spirit, I’m attaching a PCEF pep song I’ve penned, sung to the tune of the Beatles’ “Hard Day’s Night”.

-PCEF and Bending the Arc of the Moral Universe– by Alison Wiley, EcoFaith Leader from Tabor Heights United Methodist in Portland
+PCEF and Bending the Arc of the Moral Universe– Alison Wiley, EcoFaith Leader from Lincoln Street Methodist in Portland (July 29, 2018)

 Our country was segregated, with people of color brutally oppressed, when Dr. Martin Luther King Jr. said in 1956, “The arc of the moral universe is long, but it bends toward justice”.